Cementing ties with France, UAE places $19 bln order for warplanes, helicopters | Law-Order

 The United Arab Emirates ordered 80 Rafale fighter jets and 12 military helicopters on Friday, deepening economic and political ties with France through an arms contract worth 17 billion euros ($19.20 billion).

-"This contract is historic," French Armed Forces Minister Florence Parly said in a statement.
+"These contracts are important for the economy and create jobs in France.
+What is good for French men and women, I defend ardently," Macron told reporters, dismissing concerns by activists that French arms sales in the Gulf were fuelling conflicts in the region.
 The French presidency said the deal, signed at a ceremony between Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed al-Nahyan (MBZ) and Macron on the sidelines of the Dubai Expo 2020, is worth $19 billion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)